-For upper level non-Honors courses (numbered 3000 to 4999): The student and professor must agree on an extra component in addition to the standard course requirements.
+For upper level non-Honors courses (numbered 3000 to 4999): For contracts in upper level non-Honors courses (numbered 3000 to 4999): The student and professor must agree on an extra Honors component in addition to the standard course requirements.
 This can be an extra research paper, project, literature review, presentation or any experience that qualitatively enhances the course for the student.
-The above list is by no means exhaustive—a different kind of project can be determined at the professor’s discretion.
+This list is by no means exhaustive—the Honors-qualifying project is an agreement between the professor and the student.
+Because this project is not part of the grading rubric for the students taking the course, it should not be factored into the course grade.
+For it to count for Honors course contract credit, however, the quality of the project must be worth a B+ or better.

 For graduate courses (5000 or higher) or undergraduate courses cross-listed with graduate courses: No extra component needs to be added to student requirements to make it count towards Honors requirements—only confirmation that student will be held accountable for completing the graduate-level syllabus.
 A contract proposal form must be submitted to the Honors office in order for the Honors staff to know that you wish the course to count towards your Honors Program requirements.